-One of the favorite parts of my job is speaking with independent authors and listening to the challenges they face on their paths to success.
+One of the favorite parts of my job is speaking with independent authors and listening to the challenges they face.
 One of the most common questions during these discussions is how can I sell more books?
-As my colleagues and I began hearing it more regularly, we began asking ourselves how can we help them sell more books?
+So we began asking ourselves how can we help them sell more books?

-To answer this question, we asked 4,000 of Lulu’s best-selling authors to share the best practices that they’ve learned on their path to book marketing and sales success.
+To answer this question, we asked 4,000 of Lulu’s best-selling authors to share the best practices.
+They obliged, sharing what they’ve learned on their path to book marketing and sales success.
 Both the eagerness with which the authors replied to our request and what their responses revealed were eye-opening.

 There are enough tips and tricks to fill 35 pages, which the Lulu team has arranged into three intuitive and easy-to-digest sections: Know your Audience, Know your Book and Know your Plan.
 The free guide also includes a section called Steal these Resources, wherein we give you access to valuable tools that can help you sell more books.